CELEX2

 • word frequency (summed word and lemma counts, based on recent and representative text corpora)

-The databases have not been tailored to fit any particular database management program.
-Instead, the information is in ASCII files in a UNIX directory tree that can be queried with tools, such as AWK or ICON.
+The databases were not tailored to fit any particular database management program.
+They are presented in ASCII files in a UNIX directory tree that can be queried with tools such as AWK or ICON.
 Unique identity numbers allow the linking of information from different files.
-Some kinds of information have to be computed online; wherever necessary, AWK functions have been provided to recover this information.
+Some information must be computed online; where necessary, AWK functions are provided to recover this information.
 README files specify the details of their use.

-A detailed User Guide describing the various kinds of lexical information available is supplied.
-All sections of this guide are POSTSCRIPT files, except for some additional notes on the German lexicon in plain ASCII.
+A detailed User Guide describing the lexical information available is included in the documentation accompanying this release.
+All sections of this guide are POSTSCRIPT files except for some additional ASCII notes on the German lexicon.

-The second release of CELEX contains an enhanced, expanded version of the German lexical database (2.5), featuring approximately 1,000 new lemma entries, revised morphological parses, verb argument structures, inflectional paradigm codes and a corpus type lexicon.
-A complete PostScript version of the Germanic Linguistic Guide is also included, in both European A-4 format and American Letter format.
-For German, the total number of lemmas included is now 51,728, while all their inflected forms number 365,530.
+This release contains an enhanced, expanded version of the German lexical database (2.5).
+Approximately 1,000 new lemmas were added for a total of 51,728; their inflected forms number 365,530.
+Also included are revised morphological parses, verb argument structures, inflectional paradigm codes and a corpus type lexicon.
+A complete PostScript version of the Germanic Linguistic Guide is included in the documentation accompanying this release.

-Complete AWK-scripts are now provided to compute representations not found in the (plain ASCII) lexical data files, corresponding to the features described in CELEX User Guide, which is included as well.
+Complete AWK-scripts are provided to compute representations not found in the ASCII lexical data files corresponding to the features described in CELEX User Guide.

 Updates